-But the biggest landscape change to the area was the creation of Westfield Park in the 1960's on an extended bomb site of nearly five acres spanning an area immediately to the South of King's Road.
+But the biggest landscape change to the area was the creation of Westfield Park in the 1960's on an extended bomb site of nearly five acres spanning an area immediately to the South of Kings Road.
 The Council ensures imaginative planting and a well-groomed area, and combined with two formal children's play areas, it has become a welcome and much used public amenity.
 In 2011 Westfield was awarded its first Green Flag - the national benchmark for parks and green spaces.

-The only Grade 2 listed building in the area was constructed at the turn of the 20th century.
-Lots Road power station was built on the riverside site previously occupied by wharves and industry.
+Lots Road Power Station was built on the riverside site previously occupied by wharves and industry.
 Chosen because of the easy access for coal barges providing fuel, it was designed to provide the necessary power for the Piccadilly, District and Metropolitan underground services.
 Sixty years later it underwent major modernisation.
 In 2006 the then decommissioned power station received planning permission for major conversion.
 This is currently on hold because of the economic downturn, but when it is completed will provide additional housing and amenities that should benefit the area as a whole.